Dr Aidan J Kelly

 Business School, United Kingdom, July 2nd- July 5th.

-Outside of academia, I have a keen interest in club culture, music, reading, film, distance running and travel.
+Outside of academia, I have a keen interest in club culture, music, reading, film, theatre, distance running and travel.

 MK5009 - Integrated Marketing Communications